Graph Afghan Series with Mikey

 Part 3 – Preparations Before You Begin Crocheting a Graph

 - Establish your perimeter around your graph.
-This helpful if you want to only do a portion of a graph.
+This helps if you want to only do a portion of a graph.

 - Understanding bobbins and knowing how many to prepare in advance.